ministryofjustice/moj-frontend/docs/components/date-picker.md

 - for a relative date or one they need to look up, for example last Thursday or next Wednesday
 - to enter today's date more quickly
-- for available dates only, for example for prison visits
+- for available dates only, such as for prison visits

 ### When not to use

 Do not use the date picker:

-- for a memorable date, for example a user's date of birth
+- for a memorable date, such as a user's date of birth
-- for a date that users know or can easily look up, for example an appointment on a letter
+- for a date that users know or can easily look up, like an appointment date on a letter
-- when only a rough date is needed, for example a month and year
+- when only a rough date is needed, for example just a month and year

 Use the [GOV.UK Design System's date input component](https://design-system.service.gov.uk/components/date-input/) instead.